 6) Tooth enamel is the hardest substance in the human body.
 However, we do not recommend that you use your pearly whites to open bottle caps!

 7) The standard advice to “see your dentist twice a year” was actually invented by an ad agency for Pepsodent toothpaste!
-Your dental professional should recommend the correct schedule for your regular dental visits.
+A good private dentist near you should recommend the correct schedule for your regular dental visits.

 8) A recent poll has shown that health professionals (physicians, dentists and nurses) were among the most trusted people in The United States.
 The least trusted?
 Lobbyists and congressmen of course!